Learning a model is paramount for sample efficiency in reinforcement learning control of PDEs: Discussion and outlook

 \section{Discussion and outlook}

 We have seen that carefully constructed surrogate models are capable of increasing the sample efficiency by roughly one order of magnitude.
 Furthermore, we found that an overall more sophisticated approach to model-based reinforcement learning (online model adaptation, ensembling, curriculum learning, etc.) is beneficial to stabilize the convergence, and we hope that our findings showcase the appeal of adopting best practices.
 However, due to the increased complexity, the performance of model-based RL is still inferior in situations where the model is comparatively easy to simulate.
 For future work, it will thus be highly interesting to see whether simpler yet more efficient surrogate models can be utilized.
 At this point, suitable candidates appear to be GRUs instead of LSTMs (see, e.g., \cite{PTMS22}), sparse regreesion techinques to identify governing equations \cite{brunton2016discovering,KKB18}, and in particular the highly popular Koopman operator \cite{proctor2016dynamic,korda2018linear,peitz2019koopman}, as it allows us to learn linear models of nonlinear systems, which is very efficient both in terms of the required training data and the run time.
 Finally, it might be worth looking into recent prediction error results for these methods \cite{NPP+23,PB23,ZZ23} and see whether they can be transferred into guarantees for the RL process.
+In addition, one can try to exploit system knowledge (in particular symmetries / invariances) in order to get smaller agents and thus to reduce the number of parameters that have to be trained \cite{BRV+19,PSC+23,GRS+23}.